MikeCookDev/100daysofcode/README.md

 Day 51:Did more work on my cheatsheet project.

 Day 52: Worked on page two of my project aswell as created a home page for it.

+Day 53: Continued work on page 2 of the project